jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 The primary purpose of `bind()` is to _bind_ a function to an object.
 When you invoke the `bind()` method on a function `f` and pass an object `o`, the method returns a new function.
 Invoking the new function (as a function) invokes the original function `f` as a method of `o`.
 Any arguments you pass to the new function are passed to the original function.

-Arrow functions inherir their `this` value from the environment in which they are defined, ant that value cannot be overridden with `bind()`.
+Arrow functions inherit their `this` value from the environment in which they are defined, ant that value cannot be overridden with `bind()`.

 The most common use case for calling `bind()` is to make non-arrow functions behave like arrow functions.